 Peter W Wilson Boarding Scholarship

 This scholarship is awarded to a good, all-round student who would benefit from an education at King’s College and will contribute to the life of the College.
-Preference will be given to a Year 9 Boarder in School House, and who would not be able to attend king’s College without the support of the scholarship.
-This scholarship was awarded for the first time in 2014 and increases by one each year.Download Peter W Wilson application form
+Preference will be given to a Year 9 Boarder in School House, and who would not be able to attend King’s College without the support of the scholarship.
+This scholarship covers the boarding fee and the family of the successful recipient will be required to cover the tuition fee.Download Peter W Wilson application form

 Phil Ryall Bursary